Smart blinds hark back to the days of luxury home automation, but there are now stylish and simple options that don't cost the earth.

 Aside from the smarts, you can operate the blinds with the included remote control and one remote can also operate multiple blinds.

 Controllable via Amazon Alexa, HomeKit and Google Assistant, Lutron offers smart blinds off the shelf.
 Its website has a tool that enables you to design your blinds, window by window.
 Itâs surprisingly easy and you can select any size of window, colour and roll-type - there's both honeycomb and roller available - before getting to the all-important tech choice.

 You can choose the company's own remote control, the smart home option which requires the purchase of the Lutron Smart Bridge, or both.
 The Smart Bridge works with Nest, SmartThings, Wink, Logitech Harmony and Sonos â so you can really get your home working together.
 Want your blinds to go down at sunset?
 Itâs all possible.

-The Sunsa Wand, which has just landed on Indiegogo for pre-orders is a battery-powered device that simply replaces your wand/tilt mechanism on your existing blinds.
+The Sunsa Wand, which originally launched on Indiegogo for pre-orders last year, is a battery-powered device that simply replaces your wand/tilt mechanism on your existing blinds.

 Dubbed, "the world's simplest smart blind", the Sunsa Wand can be installed in less than 2 minutes, with no special tools needed.
 You simply have to remove your existing tilt mechanism and pop the Wand into place.

 The Sunsa Wand is able to work with horizontal, vertical and mini blinds, and you are able to control and adjust the opening and closing settings, set schedules and the like all through a connected smartphone app.

 With Alexa and Google Assistant compatibility, the possibilities to sync up your Sunsa Wand smart blinds with the rest of your connected devices are pretty limitless.